fortran-lang/fortran-lang.org/source/learn/quickstart/derived_types.md

 title: Derived types
 permalink: /learn/quickstart/derived_types
 ---
+# Derived Types

-As discussed previously in [Variables]({{site.baseurl}}/learn/quickstart/variables), there are five built-in data types in Fortran.
+As discussed previously in [Variables](variables), there are five built-in data types in Fortran.
 A _derived type_ is a special form of data type that can encapsulate other built-in types as well as other derived types.
 It could be considered equivalent to _struct_ in the C and C++ programming languages.

 ## A quick take on derived types